RU09342/lab-6taking-control-over-your-embedded-life-either-net/Precision Control/README.md

 ![R/2R Schematic](https://github.com/RU09342/lab-6taking-control-over-your-embedded-life-either-net/blob/master/Precision%20Control/R2R/R2Rschematic.png)

-(Insert Image)

 ### Usage
 To generate the triangle wave: Program the MSP430F5529 with the main file in R2R5529 and connect each pin to the nodes labeled(a_n) in the schematic above.
 P3.0 is connected to the node a_0.
 The most significant bit, P3.7, is connected to a_7.
 Attach a scope probe to ground and to V_out.
-The triangle wave should appear on the oscilloscope and vary from 0V to 3.29V.
+The triangle wave should appear on the oscilloscope and vary from 0V to 3.29V as shown below.

 ## Loading Effects